gabriel-pinheiro/datapacks/datapacks/warp_portals/README.md

 ### Destroying the Portal

-To destroy the portal, simply break the **Crying Obsidian** block in the entrance (where you see the particles) and the portal will be destroyed. **The Nether Star used to create the wand will drop above**.
+To destroy the portal, simply break the **Crying Obsidian** block in the entrance (where you see the particles) and the portal will be destroyed. **The Ender Pearl used to create the wand will drop above**.

 https://github.com/gabriel-pinheiro/datapacks/assets/56726395/daf92ed8-241f-40f9-9d76-50abc187b3ff